 9.)
 Play the Game “Heartbreaker.”
 Students love a good team building game with a challenge.
 Play the heartbreaker game where students can review the different polygons and their attributes.

 10.)
 Critical Thinking Activity.
 Get students thinking outside the box with this “Are We Related?” game.
 Students work in groups of four but cannot talk.
 They must find four cards of polygons that they feel are related and justify why on their recording sheet.
 The thing is, they don’t always get the card they want, so they have to find a way to make it related – that’s the critical thinking piece!
 My students love this game and always want to play it.
 This is also found in my Area and Perimeter Math Workshop Unit, but you could easily create it yourself.

 Now that you have a great list of geometry activities, pick one to try today!
-Don’t forget to grab your free geohunt graphing activity in the resource vault!
+Don’t forget to grab your free geohunt graphing activity!